Allen Mandelbaum: Academic career

 He taught English and comparative literature at the Graduate Center of the City University of New York from 1966 to 1986 and served as executive officer of the Ph.D.
 Program in English from 1972 to 1980.
-In 1989 he was named the W. R. Kenan, Jr. Professor of Humanities at Wake Forest University.
+In 1989 he was named the W. R. Kenan Jr. Professor of Humanities at Wake Forest University.

 Translations

 His translation of the Divine Comedy of Dante Alighieri appeared between 1980 and 1984; they were published by the University of California Press and supported by the notable Dante scholar Irma Brandeis.
 He subsequently acted as general editor of the California Lectura Dantis, a collection of essays on the Comedy; two volumes, on the Inferno and Purgatorio, have been published.
 Mandelbaum received the 1973 National Book Award in category Translation for Virgil's Aeneid.
 In 2000, Mandelbaum traveled to Florence, Italy, for the 735th anniversary of Dante's birth, and was awarded the Gold Medal of Honor of the City of Florence for his translation of the Divine Comedy.
 In 2003, he was awarded The Presidential Prize for Translation from the President of Italy, and received Italy's highest award, the Presidential Cross of the Order of the Star of Italian Solidarity.

+In 1994, he was one of three finalists for the Pulitzer Prize in Poetry specifically for his translation of the Metamorphoses of Ovid.